jenh/ArcadeParty/README.md

     - `skill-package/skill.json`: Change metadata as needed for your project.
 Update the icons to your own icons.
 The arcade photo used here is courtesy Rob Boudon via Wikimedia Commons ([CC BY 2.0](http://creativecommons.org/licenses/by/2.0)).

-    - `skill-package/interactionModels/custom/en-US.json`: Change invocationName (this must be entered in lower case) and, optionally, add or remove sample utterances as needed.
-As with `index.js`, it's a good idea to wait until the skill is deployed and working to customize utterances.
+    - `skill-package/interactionModels/custom/en-US.json`: Change `invocationName` (this must be entered in lower case).
+Because the skill is still in development, it's fine if it collides with another skill name, you can always change it and re-deploy.
+At this stage, you just want it to be something easy for Alexa to pick out when you test.
+If you later want to certify the skill, remember to make it as unique and as simple to invoke as possible to avoid collisions with other published skills' namespaces.
+Optionally, add or remove sample utterances and slots as needed; but, as with `index.js`, it's a good idea to wait until the skill is deployed and working to customize utterances.

 3. Initiate the Alexa skill project: